-Over the years Alcatraz housed approximately 1,545 of America’s most ruthless criminals.
-The Alcatraz Island is located in the heart of San Francisco Bay in the United States.
+Alcatraz was the supermax federal prison of its own time.
+It is famously known for its forbidding structure and its nickname of ‘the Rock’.
+Over the years, it housed approximately 1,545 of America’s most ruthless criminals.
+Alcatraz Island is located in the heart of San Francisco Bay.
 For thousands of years, it was a lonely island.

 Quick Facts: –